 - Crippled Mind: The warbeast rolls one fewer die on attack rolls.
 Additionally, the model cannot make chain attacks, power attacks, or special attacks.

-Warbeasts with the Construct advantage never make threshold checks (see the Frenzy section, below) and cannot be healed.
+Warbeasts with the Construct advantage (p.
+15) never make threshold checks (threshold is covered in the Frenzy section, below) and cannot be healed.

 Fury & Forcing